gitKrystan/rails-calorie-counter/README.md

 * AJAX requests
 * Testing with RSpec, FactoryGirl, Capybara, and PhantomJS

-Testing with RSpec, VCR (to record HTTP requests and streamline tests), Capybara, and FactoryGirl.

 ## Prerequisites
 * Ruby 2.2.2 or greater
 * Rails 4.2.6 or greater